mapossum/spa/W4/README.md

   * Standard Deviation.

 3. Use the included points2 file.
 Read in all the points into an array or list.
 Then write a function that calculates the standard distance.
 Your function should take two paramaters and return a tuple:
+  * There is an image with the formula in the same folder as this readme.
   * Test this function above by creating a program to generate a report of the return values.

 Please turn them in by using Canvas.